 Another participant commented, “One of the best, if not the best, leadership courses I’ve taken at NIH/HHS or elsewhere!
 I think all women at NIH should be offered the opportunity to take this course.”

 The NIH Training Center offers this new workshop (NIHTC 4504) and encourages more women throughout NIH to experience the program.

-If you are interested in participating, sessions are available this month and in June and August.
+If you are interested in participating, sessions are available in April, June and August of this fiscal year.
 Visit https://trainingcenter.nih.gov/ShowDetails.aspx?cid=NIHTC4504 for details and to register.